 There you have it.
 I’ve given you all of very my best advice on how to start your own successful travel blog and make money with it in the future.
-I know that was a heap of information all at once, so thank you for sticking around to take it all in.
+That was a heap of information all at once, so thank you for sticking around to take it all in.

-How does the thought of starting your own travel blog you feel?
+How does the thought of starting your own blog make you feel?
 Overwhelmed?
 Excited?
 Intimidated?
 Motivated?
 Confused?
 All of the above?

-So, channel all that chaotic energy into starting your own kick-ass travel blog to share with the world today.
-Don’t put it off until tomorrow.
+So, channel all of that chaotic energy into starting your own top-notch travel blog to share with the world today.
+Don’t put it off any longer.
 The longer you wait, the more silly excuses you’ll make.

-Just remember that creating a successful travel blog isn’t going to be easy.
+And remember that creating a successful travel blog isn’t going to be easy.
 The entire process is bound to be one of the biggest learning experiences of your life.
-The journey will be frustrating and challenging at times, but incredibly rewarding if you’re willing to put the work in and stay the course.
+The journey will be frustrating and challenging at times, but incredibly rewarding if you’re willing to put in the work and stay the course.

-Are you ready to take the leap and start your own successful travel blog today?
+Ready to take the leap and start your own successful blog today?

 If so, welcome to the industry.
-It’s going to be a wild and fulfilling ride.
+It’s going to be a wild ride.